 First, I should point to our list of People

 and note that several of these fine folks do not (or did not), have the skills listed in either of the "Working with Drupal Service Providers" articles.
 This fact actually helps me formulate what it takes to be a “Drupal Developer” - and could apply across the community.
-We have a nice mix "Drupal Developers" with both technical and non-technical backgrounds.
+We have a nice mix of "Drupal Developers" with both technical and non-technical backgrounds.
 A lot of it has to do with attitude and ambition.
-With attitude and ambition (and a little help from on-the-job training, Promet mentorship and training such as Build A Module
+With attitude and ambition (and a little help from on-the-job training, Promet mentorship, and training such as Build A Module

 ) we have generated promising new blood into the community.
 We have grown developers who are truly top notch and that they aren't afraid to tackle problems.

 With that in mind the question changes from "What is a Drupal Developer?!" to "What are the conditions to breed Drupal Developers?"

 With all this "Woe is me!
 I can't figure out what is a Drupal Developer!" talk, there are a few things that we look for when we (at Promet) screen candidates.
 Maybe it doesn’t define what is a “Drupal Developer”, but it helps define what will make a Promet Drupal Developer.